 In the Mexican, Puerto Rican, Cuban, Central and South American traditions, the custom can be referred to as a Quince (XV) Años, a quinces,a Quinceanera, a Quinceanero or a Fiesta Rosa.

 The Quinceanera celebration traditionally begins with a religious ceremony.
 A Reception is held in the home or a banquet hall.
 The festivities include food and music, and in most, a choreographed waltz or dance performed by the Quinceanera and her Court.

 It is traditional for the Quinceanera to choose special friends to participate in what is called the Court of Honor.
 Usually, these young people are her closest friends, her brothers, sisters, cousins - the special people in her life with whom she wants to share the spotlight.
-The Quinceanera's Court of Honor can be comprised of all young girls (called Dama), all young men (called Chambelán or Escorte or Galán) or a combination of both.
+The Quinceanera's Court of Honor can be comprised of all young girls (called Damas), all young men (called Chambelanes or Escortes or Galán) or a combination of both boys and girls.

 The Quinceanera traditionally wears a ball gown, with her Court dressed in gowns and tuxedos.
-Guests usually receive small tokens, cápias and cerámicas, to commemorate the celebration.
+Guests usually receive small tokens, cápias, to commemorate the celebration.

 It is customary for the Quinceanera to receive some or all of the following items for her ceremony.

 - Bible or prayer book and rosary

 Other accessories for this special occasion might be:

 - Cake Decoration